15 Best Video Cutter and Editor Tools for PC

-It can be pretty tough to try to figure out which video cutter or editor you should be using.
+It can be pretty tough to try to figure out which video cutter or video editor you should be using.
 But as a place to start, you should check out the 15 best options that are available.

 1. Movavi Video Converter

 It might be designed primarily to convert videos, but Movavi Video Converter can do a whole lot more than that.
-As far as cutting and editing is concerned it will let you cut, trim, and combine your video clips as well as stabilize, enhance, rotate, crop, add text, and a whole lot more.
+As far as cutting and editing are concerned it will let you cut, trim, and combine your video clips as well as stabilize, enhance, rotate, crop, add text, and a whole lot more.

 In addition to all that it can convert audio and image files, and will even let you cross-convert between media formats so you can create animated GIFs from your videos, or extract the audio from them.
-All of that is wrapped in an intuitive and easy-to-use package that make Movavi Video Converter definitely worth checking out.
+All of that is wrapped in an intuitive and easy-to-use package that makes Movavi Video Converter definitely worth checking out.

 2. Gihosoft Free Video Cutter and Editor